jojobeck/fjordmelt/README.md

 when dowloaded in to (e.g. "/home/user/gitrepos/fjord/"")
 compile with ./build.sh

-then can be used interactivley in ipython: sys.path.insert(0, "/home/user/gitrepos/fjord/") import jenkinslib as jenk m, y = jenk.jenkinslib.melting_process(X,Z,ta,sa,E0,sina,y0,len(X),'cone')
+Then it can be used interactivley in ipython: sys.path.insert(0, "/home/user/gitrepos/fjord/") import jenkinslib as jenk m, y = jenk.jenkinslib.melting_process(X,Z,ta,sa,E0,sina,y0,len(X),'cone')